-It is an error if a signal declaration declares a signal that is of a file type or an access type.
+It is an error if a signal declaration declares a signal that is of a file type, an access type, a protected type, or a composite type having a subelement that is a file type, an access type, or a protected type.
 It is also an error if a guarded signal of a scalar type is neither a resolved signal nor a subelement of a resolved signal.